Improving Complex Systems

 We usually start with a reductionist approach to explore the system, testing boundaries and investigating components.
 Then we rise to the network level where complexity manifests and behaviors emerge.
 Finally, the holistic approach at the system level brings oversight, clarity, and solution pathways.

-These solutions, defined at the abstract system level, are then interpreted at the network level, descending into the object realm where the reductionist approach helps test them in reality.
+These solutions, defined at the abstract system level, are interpreted at the network level and descend into the object realm where reductionism helps test them in reality.
 In synthesizing both bottom-up and top-down understanding, our minds create new connections and arrive at solutions that would otherwise never emerge.

 Understanding vs. Predicting

-An essential difference: reductionist thinking assumes everything can be modeled and predicted if the model is refined enough.
+Reductionist thinking assumes everything can be predicted if the model is refined enough.
 This is a red herring.
 Complex systems cannot be predicted this way.

 Consider the weather.
 Despite technological advances, we cannot accurately predict it beyond a few days.
 Yet we can say with certainty it will not snow in July in New York City.
 We cannot predict, but we can understand the overall nature and character of a system.